 Install from the Command Line

-You can use the Attachmate Setup wizard command line to install Reflection from the distribution image, or from an administrative installation image.
-You can also include command-line options in a batch file to preset installation parameters, and limit user interaction while Reflection is installing.
+You can use the Attachmate Setup program command line to install Reflection X Advantage from the distribution image, or from an administrative installation image.
+You can also include command-line options in a batch file to preset installation parameters, and limit user interaction while Reflection X Advantage is installing.
 You can even suppress installation dialog boxes to provide an unattended installation.

-In addition, you can use command-line options to prepare Reflection for installation by users.
-In general, any of the MSI command-line options can be used from the Attachmate Setup wizard command line.
+In addition, you can use command-line options to prepare Reflection X Advantage for installation by users.
+In general, any of the MSI command-line options can be used from the Attachmate Setup program command line.

 To install from the command line